cyber-shah/academics-neu/Readme.md

    > This follows the open closed principle as the controller is open for extension but closed for modification.
    > Which means that whenever we would need to add more image formats we can simply add more classes which implement the ImageLoaderInterface and ImageSaverInterface
    > and the existing code would not need to be modified.
+3. CommandManager package - this is responsible for managing the supported commands and their corresponding operations.
+   * It contains the CommandManager class which is responsible for registering the commands and their corresponding operations.
+   * It also contains the CommandManagerInterface which is responsible for registering the commands and their corresponding operations.
+   > This follows the open closed principle as the controller is open for extension but closed for modification.
+   > Which means that whenever we would need to add more commands:
+   > 1. we create a class which implements the CommandStrategyInterface
+   > 2. we create a class that implements the OperationInterface
+   > 3. we register the command and operation in the CommandManager class

 A sample run can be found in this file: [Sample-Output](SampleOutput.txt)